What is Accrued Income?

 A perfect example is when customers purchase goods on account or pay for a service on account.
 The term “on account” means that customers make the purchase on credit.
 In such situations, companies recognize that they are selling goods or performing a service even if they did not necessarily receive cash.
 This deferred income is accrued revenue (income).

 How to Record Accrued Income?

-Similar to accrued expense, accrued income is recorded in the period in which it is recognized even though cash has not been exchanged.
+Similar to accrued expense, accrued income is recorded in the period during which it is recognized, even though cash has not been exchanged.
 We offer an example below to demonstrate this.
-Please note that all examples are done using Excel and if you are unfamiliar with the application, be sure to check out our free Excel crash course.
+Please note that all examples are done using Excel – if you are unfamiliar with the application, be sure to check out our free Excel crash course.

 Importance of Accrued Income

 Accrued income is very important in accounting because companies receive advances for their goods or services all the time.
 To prevent overstating certain accounts, companies need to differentiate between the revenue that they have earned versus revenue that they have not earned yet.

 A perfect example of where things can go wrong is when companies do not differentiate between earned and unearned revenue and keep putting accrued revenue into the revenue account.
 When this lack of differentiating occurs, it leads to an overstatement of both revenue and net income.
 Thus, the financial statements are all affected.

 Therefore, understanding the concept of accrued income and accrual basis accounting is key to avoiding errors in the financial statements.